Helena Chemical Company

 Site investigations identified contamination in soil and ground water that could potentially harm people in the area.
-Soil and ground water contamination resulted from pesticide-related activities at the site.
-Contaminants of concern include hexachlorocyclohexane (HCH) (formally known as BHC, or benzene hexachloride), hydrogen sulfide, xylene, several HCH compounds and volatile organic compounds (VOCs).
+Soil and ground water contamination resulted from pesticide-related activities at the Site.
+Contaminants of concern include hexachlorocyclohexane (HCH) (also known as BHC, or benzene hexachloride), sulfate and lower concentrations of other volatile organic compounds (VOCs).

-PRPs removed a large portion of the contaminated soil source and cleaned up all ground-level soil to levels that allow for commercial and industrial use.
-Some below-ground soil contamination remains in place; it is covered by the cleaned up ground-level soil.
-Helena Chemical Company continues to operate a pesticide distribution warehouse on the site, which is fenced and secured.
-EPA is preparing institutional controls to ensure that future site uses remain compatible with the site’s cleanup.
+PRPs removed a large portion of the contaminated soil source and cleaned up shallow soil to levels that allow for commercial and industrial, not residential use.
+Some below-ground soil contamination remains in place; it is covered by clean fill and/or concrete/asphalt cover.
+Helena Chemical Company continues to operate a pesticide distribution warehouse on the Site, which is fenced and secured.

-EPA is evaluating options to clean up ground water contamination through a series of pilot-scale studies.
-Contaminants at the site include VOCs, which pose a risk to human health through vapor intrusion.
-All buildings located above the site’s VOC-contaminated ground water are ventilated, open-sided warehouse buildings, which prevent vapor intrusion.
+EPA is evaluating options to clean up the ground water HCH and xylene contamination through a series of pilot-scale studies.
+Ground water contaminants at the Site include VOCs, which could pose a risk to human health through vapor intrusion.
+All buildings located above the site’s VOC-contaminated ground water are ventilated, open-sided warehouse buildings, which prevent VOC accumulation.

 Investigation and Cleanup Responsibility / Oversight

 Site PRPs lead site investigation and cleanup activities, with oversight provided by EPA and FDEP.